ryan95f/yamlator/docs/schema_components.md

 }
 ```

-### Enum Type
+## Enums

 Enums can be used to define a collection of string, integer and float constants.
-An enum name must start with a capital letter.
+An enum name must start with a capital letter followed by lowercase letters, uppercase letters or underscores.

+The following are valid enum names:

+* `Status`
+* `EmployeeStatus`
+* `Employee_Status`
+* `Employeestatus`
+* `Employee_status`

 A enum can be defined with:

 ```text
 enum <enum-name> {